-Before we begin, you have to understand that the CONTAINS SQL function is not a standard SQL function.
-While every database system has the function, they all deal with it differently.
-The function also requires different arguments for different databases as well.
-Therefore, before you use it, you must know and understand the database system you use.
+To begin, you must realize that the CONTAINS SQL function isn’t a standard SQL function.
+Although every database system has this function, they all handle it differently.
+The function also requires different arguments depending on the database.
+So, before you use it, you need to know and understand the database system you’re using.

-With any database, the CONTAINS SQL function for SQL Server checks if one string contains a second string as a substring.
+In Microsoft SQL Server, CONTAINS SQL checks to see if one string is a substring of another string.
 For Microsoft SQL Server and similar systems, CONTAINS lets you do full-text term pattern-matching queries on your tables.

-By far the most common use of the keyword, CONTAINS requires two arguments and returns a number a result presenting true or false.
+The most common use of the keyword CONTAINS requires two arguments and returns a number with either a true or false result.
 It will be 1 (true) if it finds a match and 0 (false) if it doesn’t.
-The first argument is the name of the table column you want searched.
-The second argument is your substring you need.
-The basic syntax is as follows.
+The first argument is the name of the table column you want to be searched.
+The second argument is the substring you need.
+The basic syntax is as follows:

-From my example above, you should note that I did not enclose the column name in quotes, but I did enclose the arguments for the CONTAINS SQL function are enclosed in parentheses.
+From the example above, you should note that the column name isn’t enclosed in quotes, but the arguments for the CONTAINS SQL function are enclosed in parentheses.
 The substring we are searching for is in quotes, as quotes must surround all strings in SQL Server.

-You can use the CONTAINS function in any SQL query that you can use the WHERE clause, though it is the most useful with SELECT statements.
+You can use the CONTAINS function in any SQL query that you can use the WHERE clause in, though it is the most useful within a SELECT statement.
 With SELECT, CONTAINS returns all records where the inputted column contains the substring.
-For example, the following sample only returns records from New York City that contain the top ten phrases containing words with the letter “a” in them.
+For example, the following sample only returns records from New York City that contain the top ten phrases containing words with the letter “a” in them: